Bachelor of Science in Library and Information Science

 All LIS courses are offered online and other courses, if not offered entirely online by USM, can be taken through the Mississippi Virtual Community College while enrolled at USM for USM credit.
 Students should consult with their advisor when planning their minor courses.
 General degree requirements may be found in The University of Southern Mississippi's Undergraduate Bulletin.

-The Bachelor of Arts degree in library and information science may be used to satisfy the requirements for licensure as a school library media specialist in the state of Mississippi.
-Students who complete the BA in LIS and pass the PRAXIS exams, I and II and the Specialty exam may qualify as School Library Media Specialists in Mississippi.
+The Bachelor of Science degree in library and information science may be used to satisfy the requirements for licensure as a school library media specialist in the state of Mississippi for students who complete the BS in LIS and pass the PRAXIS exam.
+Students in other states may contact their State Board of Education to find out about requirements specific for their state.

 A minor in LIS is offered to students in other majors.
 Required courses include: